svin24/svin24.github.io/content/blog/Open-sourcing-video-games.md

 you: your game is ready to make open source, no matter what state it's in!

 Bonus: Ethan Lee tipped me off to some truly awful code which was left in VVVVVV, which you can freely browse on the [2.2 tag][vvvvvv 2.2].
-It's truly awful, but you probably didn't know that &mdash; you only remember VVVVVV as a critically acclaimed game.
+It's not great, but you probably didn't know that &mdash; you only remember VVVVVV as a critically acclaimed game.
+Game developers are working under tight constraints and no one is judging them for that &mdash; we just want to have fun!

 [vvvvvv 2.2]: https://github.com/TerryCavanagh/vvvvvv/tree/2.2